Kinship Care Help Line Province-Wide Service

-The support line serves callers from across the province and is staffed by two part-time advocates trained in advocacy, social work, family law, and government services related to child welfare and kinship caregiving.
+The Help Line serves callers from across the province and is staffed by two part-time advocates trained in advocacy, social work, family law, and government services related to child welfare and kinship caregiving.

 Our services to kinship caregivers are confidential and ongoing.
-Call the Kinship Care Help Line for help to:
+Call the Kinship Care Help Line for assistance to:

 - Navigate complex service systems such as the Ministry of Children and Family Development

 - Overcome information barriers; to find the answers, assistance, and resources needed to prevent or solve problems

 - Identify benefits and services that will support the whole family.

 Monday, Tuesday, Thursday, and Friday from 10am to 2pm

 Help Line advocates can provide fulsome legal information but cannot provide legal advice.